-Baptist Health’s Code of Ethics must be followed by all Baptist Health employees, medical staff members and contractors.
-No one, no matter what his or her employment position, is exempt from the standards established by the Code.
-Failure to comply is a serious matter that may lead to disciplinary action up to and including termination.
-In addition, employees who violate a specific law may be subject to legal prosecution
+All Baptist Health employees, medical staff members, Board members, contractors and vendors must follow our Code of Ethics.
+No one, no matter what position they hold, is exempt from the standards set forth by the Code.
+Failure to comply is a serious matter that may lead to disciplinary action.
+Disciplinary action could include termination.
+In addition, employees who violate a specific law may be subject to legal prosecution.

-We also expect our vendors to follow the highest ethical standards and to report any suspected violation of the Code.
-The reporting mechanisms available to our employees are also available to our vendors.
+We also expect our vendors and contractors to follow the highest ethical standards and to report any suspected violation of the Code.
+The reporting mechanisms available to our employees are also available to them.

-All employees, medical staff members and contractors are required to be familiar with and follow the standards set forth in the Code of Ethics.
-On an annual basis, you should review the Code of Ethics and complete annual compliance training.
+All employees, medical staff members, Board members, contractors and vendors must be familiar with and follow the standards in the Code of Ethics.
+Annually, you should review the Code of Ethics and complete compliance training.
 If you are an employee, you must acknowledge that you have received a copy of the Code at your annual performance review.
-You must also attest that you are aware of the principles it contains and your responsibility to report anything that may violate those principles.
+You must also attest that you are aware of the principles it holds and your responsibility to report anything that may violate those principles.

 Special Responsibilities of Leaders

 With leadership comes added responsibility.
 While all employees are expected to follow our Code of Ethics, a leader sets an example for employees to follow.
 Leaders must create an environment that encourages discussion of our ethical standards and values.
 As a leader, make sure that: